mkdocs/mkdocs/docs/user-guide/configuration.md

 etc), the branch, and the docs directory itself.
 Mkdocs concatenates `repo_url` and `edit_uri`, and appends the input path of the page.

-When set, provides a link directly to the page in your source repository.
+When set, and if your theme supports it, provides a link directly to the page in your source repository.
 This makes it easier to find and edit the source for the page.
 If `repo_url` is not set, this option is ignored.
+On some themes, setting this option may cause an edit link to be used in place of a repository link.
+Other themes may show both links.

 For example, for a GitHub-hosted repository, the `edit_uri` would be as follows.
 (Note the `edit` path and `master` branch...)